Mary Warren, PhD, OTR/L, SCLV, FAOTA

 Fax: 205 975-7787

-Mary is an Associate Professor of Occupational Therapy at the University of Alabama at Birmingham and the Director of the Graduate Certificate in Low Vision Rehabilitation program.
+Dr. Warren is an Associate Professor and the Director of the Graduate Certificate in Low Vision Rehabilitation program.
 She is also the co-director of the UAB Center for Low Vision Rehabilitation.
 Prior to joining the faculty in 2001 to develop and implement the certificate program, Dr. Warren was the occupational therapy director for one of the first medical rehabilitation programs to receive Medicare coverage for low vision rehabilitation services.
-She is the editor of the Self Paced Clinical course: Low Vision: Occupational Therapy Intervention with the Older Adult, published by the American Occupational Therapy Association (AOTA) and co-editor with Beth Barstow for the textbook: Occupational Therapy Interventions for Adults with Low Vision from AOTA Press.
-She served as the chair of the panel that developed AOTA specialty certification in low vision rehabiliation and has participated in numberous national ad hoc committees addressing issues in low vision rehabilitation.
+She is the editor of the Self Paced Clinical course Low Vision: Occupational Therapy Intervention with the Older Adult, published by the American Occupational Therapy Association (AOTA) and co-editor with Beth Barstow for the textbook: Occupational Therapy Interventions for Adults with Low Vision from AOTA Press.
+She served as the chair of the panel that developed AOTA specialty certification in low vision rehabilitation and has represented AOTA on numerous ad hoc committees addressing issues in low vision rehabilitation.
 Dr. Warren was named a Fellow of the American Occupational Therapy Association in 2006 for her work in vision rehabilitation and received the Excellence in Teaching Award from the Envision Foundation in 2012 and the Presidents Award for Excellence in Teaching from the UAB School of Health Professions in 2010.